pivot-access-ltd/bma-offline-docs/src/about-rbac-6131.md

 - MAAS maintains resource pools, which are a machine attribute.
 Every machine can be assigned to one and only one resource pool.
 - RBAC maintains roles, which are associated with user identities.
 For a given user identity to carry out a particular operation in MAAS, that user identity must correspond to a role that has permission to carry out that operation in a given resource pool.
 - Candid vouches for the user with a macaroon.
-- Some identity service (e.g., SSO) authenticates the user to Candid, so that macaroons are not generated for unrecognized users.
+- Some identity service (e.g., SSO) authenticates the user to Candid, so that macaroons are not generated for unrecognised users.

 Relationships between roles, resource pools, and users is maintained by RBAC as a source of truth.
 MAAS mediates access to resource pools, based on user roles, using information obtained from RBAC.